ArchHem/julia_deeper_magic/README.md

 # Las Vegas algorithms

-Las Vegas algorithms are algorithms that do not have a bound runtime but _always_ procude correct results.
-An example would be _naive_ rejection sampling which may never finish running (especially for poor choice of a 'ceiling') but will always produce samples from the exact underlying distribution.
+Las Vegas algorithms are algorithms that do not have a 'fixed' runtime but _always_ procude correct results.
+An example would be _naive_ rejection sampling which may never finish running for certain random seeds (especially for poor choice of a 'ceiling') but will always produce samples from the exact underlying distribution.

-Most Las vegas algorithms can be converted to Monte Carlo methods by terminating the algorithm after a certain time.
+Most Las Vegas algorithms can be converted to Monte Carlo methods by terminating the algorithm after a certain time.

 # Atlantic City algorithms